kontorol/kontorol-player-js/docs/getting-started-using-player-studio.md

     ![content preview & embed](./images/content-preview-and-embed.png)
     <br>Here you can choose the player you want to use in the embed code as well as the embed type - Auto, Dynamic or iframe.
 See [Embed Code Types](./embed-types.md) for more information.<br>

-3. From the player list, select _My first Kaltura Player_, which is the player you just created.
+3. From the player list, select _My first Kontorol Player_, which is the player you just created.
 4. Click **Show Advanced Options > Dynamic Embed**.
 5. Click **Copy** to copy the embed code to the clipboard.
     ![preview & embed](images/preview-and-embed-dynamic-copy.png)

-## Embedding the Kaltura Player into Your Website <a name="embed"></a>
+## Embedding the Kontorol Player into Your Website <a name="embed"></a>

 1. First, create a simple html file: